OpenSteamClient/OpenSteamClient/README.md

 <img src="Assets/opensteam-logo.svg" alt="OpenSteamClient logo" title="OpenSteamClient" align="left" height="65" />

 # OpenSteamClient (C# version, still in heavy development)
-A partially open-source Steam client for Windows and Linux
+A partially open-source Steam frontend for Windows and Linux

 # Current development status
 Everything below is blockers.
 Lots of stuff that's only documented in my head is also blockers.
 Lots of code cleanups are due.